Videotron Centre

 Vidéotron Centre (French: Centre Vidéotron) is an indoor arena in Quebec City, Quebec, Canada.
 The 18,259-seat arena replaced Colisée Pepsi as Quebec City's primary venue for indoor events.
 The arena is primarily used for ice hockey, serving as the home arena of the Quebec Remparts of the QMJHL and has been prospected as a venue for a new or re-located National Hockey League team in Quebec City, and as part of a Winter Olympic Games bid.
 The building opened on September 8, 2015.
-It is now the seventh-largest indoor arena in Canada, and the largest that does not host an NHL team.
+It is now the twentieth-largest indoor arena in North America, and the third largest that does not host an NHL team.

 History

 A groundbreaking ceremony for the new arena was held on September 3, 2012, attended by then-Quebecor Chairman Pierre Karl Péladeau, then-Premier of Quebec Jean Charest, and former Quebec Nordiques players Michel Goulet, Peter Šťastný, and Alain Côté.
 Arena construction began on September 10, 2012.

 The arena was expected to cost $400 million, but cost $370 million instead with the city and province covering 50% of the cost of the arena.
 On March 1, 2011 Quebecor entered into an agreement to acquire management rights to the new arena, a deal expected to be between $33 million and $63 million up front, plus between $3.15 million and $5 million in annual rent.
 The value of the deal will increase if an NHL franchise moves into the arena; Quebecor has actively backed an expansion franchise for Quebec City.
 This arrangement was made without public tender, for which the provincial government provided legal immunity.

 As part of the management contract, Quebecor also holds the arena's naming rights; on April 7, 2015, it was announced that the arena would carry the name of Quebecor-owned cable company Vidéotron, and be known as the Videotron Centre (Centre Vidéotron in French).

 The arena held its official opening on September 3, running public two-hour tours for the following three days.
 It hosted its first Quebec Remparts game on September 12, with a game against the Rimouski Oceanic setting a QMJHL attendance record of 18,259.
+On January 19, 2025, the first Professional Women's Hockey League (PHWL) game in Quebec City was played at the arena between the Ottawa Charge and the Montreal Victoire, the Victoire won the game 2–1 in front of 18,259 fans.
+The PWHL returned on January 11, 2026 for a game between the Vancouver Goldeneyes and Montreal Victoire.